-- Must hold a valid Company Registration Number and Tax Clearance Certificate - Must have Public, Products and Employers Liability insurance cover - Must be registered with a professional body such as NICEIC. - Will be liable for any damage sustained by a property as a direct result of the energy efficiency upgrade.
+- Must hold a valid Company Registration Number and Tax Clearance Certificate. - Must have Public, Products and Employers Liability insurance cover with minimum £5m professional indemnity. - Must be suitably qualified to carry out any installation work. - Must be MCS Accredited or have ISO 9001,14001 and 45001. - Must be NICEIC registered. - Must be a member of a Chartered Trading Standards Institute such as RECC or HIES. - Will be liable for any damage sustained by a property as a direct result of the energy efficiency upgrade.